nilayg26/Fundamentals-of-Social-Media-via-C/README.md

     To stop the prompt enter 0
     akks0512 nilay2612
-    Ananya Shukla and Nilay Gupta are now friends tiyaaa123 vjami@23
+    Ananya Shukla and Nilay Gupta are now friends aki@123 vjami@23
-    Tiya Agarwal and Vishnu Jami are now friends ani.saha@98 amee@123
+    Akshat Gupta and Vishnu Jami are now friends ani.saha@98 amee@123
-    Anisha Saha and Ameesha Gupta are now friends gtodi@12 tiyaaa123
+    Anisha Saha and Ameesha Gupta are now friends gtodi@12 aki@123
-    Gaurish Todi and Tiya Agarwal are now friends nilay2612 vjami@23
+    Gaurish Todi and Akshat Gupta are now friends nilay2612 vjami@23
     Nilay Gupta and Vishnu Jami are now friends